Paying for your membership with Direct Debit

 It's not possible to pay for junior and gift memberships in monthly instalments.
 However, you can pay by annual Direct Debit or by credit/debit card.

 If you choose to pay annually

-- You can pay by annual Direct Debit for all annual memberships, including young person, junior (as long as the member is over 13-years-old or it's been bought as a gift by someone over the age of 13) and gift memberships.
+You can pay by annual Direct Debit for all annual memberships, including young person, junior (as long as the member is aged 13 and over or it's been bought as a gift by someone aged 13 and over) and gift memberships.